Azure/azure-powershell/src/ResourceMover/docs/Add-AzResourceMoverMoveResource.md

 ## OUTPUTS

-### Microsoft.Azure.PowerShell.Cmdlets.ResourceMover.Models.Api20210801.IMoveResource
+### Microsoft.Azure.PowerShell.Cmdlets.ResourceMover.Models.Api20230801.IMoveResource

 ## NOTES

 ALIASES

-### Update-AzResourceMoverMoveResource
+Update-AzResourceMoverMoveResource

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-DEPENDSONOVERRIDE <IMoveResourceDependencyOverride[]>: Gets or sets the move resource dependencies overrides.
+`DEPENDSONOVERRIDE <IMoveResourceDependencyOverride[]>`: Gets or sets the move resource dependencies overrides.
   - `[Id <String>]`: Gets or sets the ARM ID of the dependent resource.
   - `[TargetId <String>]`: Gets or sets the resource ARM id of either the MoveResource or the resource ARM ID of         the dependent resource.

-RESOURCESETTING <IResourceSettings>: Gets or sets the resource settings.
+`RESOURCESETTING <IResourceSettings>`: Gets or sets the resource settings.
   - `ResourceType <String>`: The resource type.
 For example, the value can be Microsoft.Compute/virtualMachines.
+  - `[TargetResourceGroupName <String>]`: Gets or sets the target resource group name.
-  - `TargetResourceName <String>`: Gets or sets the target Resource name.
+  - `[TargetResourceName <String>]`: Gets or sets the target Resource name.

 ## RELATED LINKS